Juan Ponce Enrile: Role in aborted coup and the People Power Revolution

-Shortly after 10 PM a few hours later, Cardinal Sin went on the air through Radio Veritas to appeal to Filipinos in the area to support Enrile and Ramos by going to the section of Epifanio de Los Santos Avenue (EDSA) between the two camps, giving the rebels emotional support and supplies.
+Shortly after 10 pm a few hours later, Cardinal Sin went on the air through Radio Veritas to appeal to Filipinos in the area to support Enrile and Ramos by going to the section of Epifanio de Los Santos Avenue (EDSA) between the two camps, giving the rebels emotional support and supplies.
 Already prepared for protests linked to Aquino's civil disobedience campaign, People began gathering at EDSA, and this was the beginning of the citizens' revolt that became known as the People Power Revolution.

 For the next three days, they continued their rally in EDSA now containing two million people in support.
 The growing number encouraged many more leaders to support the movement against Marcos.
+Enrile stated:

-Enrile stated: "It was funny...
-We in the defense and military organizations who should be protecting the people were being protected by them."
+It was funny ...
+We in the defense and military organizations who should be protecting the people were being protected by them.

 Enrile wanted Corazon Aquino to hold her inauguration as new president in Camp Crame, but Aquino refused, emphasizing that the People Power Revolution was a civilian victory by the Filipino people, not by a rebel military faction.
 She held her inauguration on February 25, 1986, at the nearby Club Filipino instead, with Enrile and Ramos invited only as guests.
-The People Power Revolution forced Marcos out of power on February 25, 1986, and Marcos, along with his family, some servants, and millions of dollars in stocks, jewelry, and cash, flew to exile in Hawaii on US Government-provided DC-9 Medivac and C-141B planes.
+The People Power Revolution forced Marcos out of power on February 25, 1986, and Marcos, along with his family, some servants, and millions of dollars in stocks, jewelry, and cash, flew to exile in Hawaii on U.S. Government-provided DC-9 Medivac and C-141B planes.